Reading Education (MA) - Classroom Clinical

-Please click here to access the program page with planning sheet. listed.
+Please click here to access the program page with planning sheet.
+(39 total hours) listed.

 Information Unique to Distance Education Program Admission and Enrollment:

-The distance education Reading program accepts applications when new sessions are planned (via a cohort-model) at the Buncombe and Davie locations.
+The distance education Reading program accepts applications when new sessions are planned.
 Cohorts begin, if there is sufficient interest, in one semester, and cohort members take their classes at the same pace (typically two classes per term) until graduation.

 See the table below for further informaiton, applicaiton deadlines and planned information sessions.